VinceKumar/Speed-Dating-Prediction/README.md

 # Speed-Dating-Prediction

-##
+## Introduction

 This is the weekly coding challenge posted on Siraj Raval's youtube channel.
 The [dataset](https://www.kaggle.com/annavictoria/speed-dating-experiment) can be found on kaggle.

-This model is built to predict whether or not someone will be matched.
+It was compiled by professors Ray Fisman and Sheena Iyengar from Columbia Business School, originally used for their paper “Gender Differences in Mate Selection: Evidence From a Speed Dating Experiment.”
+Data was gathered from participants in experimental speed dating events from 2002-2004.
+During the events, the attendees would have a four minute "first date" with every other participant of the opposite sex.
+At the end of their four minutes, participants were asked if they would like to see their date again.
+They were also asked to rate their date on six attributes: Attractiveness, Sincerity, Intelligence, Fun, Ambition, and Shared Interests

 ## EDA